Exabyte-io/documentation/docs/models/density-functional-theory.md

 ### KPOINTS

 Information about the k-points used in the calculation.
-Full explanation of available settings available at http://cms.mpi.univie.ac.at/vasp/vasp/KPOINTS_file.html
+Full explanation of available settings available [here](http://cms.mpi.univie.ac.at/vasp/vasp/KPOINTS_file.html)

 <details>
 <summary>**Example KPOINTS file**</summary>